 Now, I’ve been a website designer for 3+ years and have had the first-hand experience with all the most popular hosting platforms.

 Here’s what I have learned.

 I can’t express this enough.

-This platform had many referrals but I there are also TONS of bad reviews (and my own worst experience).
+This platform had many referrals but there are also TONS of bad reviews (and my own worst experience).

 The most important thing I took from all these reviews – it tends to crash a lot.
-Also, while working on this platforms for my clients, I have experienced a lack of support.
+Also, while working on this platform for my clients, I have experienced a lack of support.
 Their support team hasn’t been able to solve most of my hosting problems.

 Recently, I had one more terrible experience with them (my client’s website just wasn’t accessible and they couldn’t solve it).
 I started a discussion in one of the Facebook groups and here are a few more bad experiences people have had:

 This is another very popular hosting service, especially for bloggers.
 They have put a lot of focus on advertising for the blogger industry, including well-established affiliate programs.

 In my experience, it’s SUPER SLOW.
 Especially, if you have used actually decent web hosting before.

 For example, I tried using Bluehost because of Siteground price increase but LEFT AFTER A DAY, I just couldn’t stand my site lagging all the time.